Skip to content

 • Branch filter: A multi-select dropdown in the toolbar lets you filter the graph to one or more branches simultaneously; selecting no individual branch returns to "Show All" (all branches visible).

 • Branch Actions: Right-click to create, checkout, delete, rename, merge, or rebase branches.
+High-frequency actions (Checkout, Merge, Rebase, Pull, Push) appear at the top of the menu; less-used or destructive actions (Rename Branch, Delete Branch, Remove Worktree) are grouped under a "More…" submenu that expands on hover.
 The Create Branch dialog includes a "Check out" checkbox (on by default) to automatically switch to the new branch after creation.
 The Merge dialog exposes "Squash Commits" and "No Commit" options in addition to the existing "No Fast Forward" checkbox.
 When deleting a local branch, an optional checkbox lets you also delete the corresponding remote branch in one step.
 The Rename Branch dialog includes an "Update upstream tracking" checkbox (on by default) — renaming updates git's tracking config so the branch follows the new remote name, and for branches that have never been pushed the remote is also configured so Push works immediately after rename.

 • Remote Branch Actions: Right-click a remote branch label to delete it on the remote, merge it into the current branch, or check it out as a new local branch.

 • Worktree Support: Create, manage, and remove git worktrees directly from the graph.
 Branches with a linked worktree show a distinct icon; hover the label to see the worktree path.
-Right-click any local branch to create a worktree (default path ../repo-branchname, with path-unsafe characters such as / normalized to - — e.g. feature/x → ../repo-feature-x; consecutive unsafe characters collapse to a single -; an "Open Terminal" checkbox is included whose default state is configurable via git-keizu.dialog.createWorktree.openTerminal); right-click a worktree branch to open a terminal there, copy its path, or remove it — the Remove Worktree dialog includes an "Also delete branch" checkbox (safe git branch -d) so you can clean up the branch in the same step (the main worktree cannot be removed).
+Right-click any local branch to create a worktree (default path ../repo-branchname, with path-unsafe characters such as / normalized to - — e.g. feature/x → ../repo-feature-x; consecutive unsafe characters collapse to a single -; an "Open Terminal" checkbox is included whose default state is configurable via git-keizu.dialog.createWorktree.openTerminal); right-click a worktree branch to open it in a new VS Code window, reveal it in the OS file manager, open a terminal there, copy its path, or remove it — the Remove Worktree dialog includes an "Also delete branch" checkbox (safe git branch -d) so you can clean up the branch in the same step (the main worktree cannot be removed).
 Right-click any commit to create a new branch + worktree at that point — the path field auto-fills as you type the branch name (applying the same path normalization), and the "Open Terminal" checkbox follows the same git-keizu.dialog.createWorktree.openTerminal setting.

 • Tag Actions: Add, delete, and push tags directly from the graph

-• Stash Support: Stash entries appear in the graph with a distinct visual style; right-click to apply, pop, drop, or create a branch from a stash
+• Stash Support: Stash entries appear in the graph with a distinct visual style; right-click to apply or pop a stash (shown at the top for quick access), or open "More…" to create a branch from the stash or drop it

 • Uncommitted Changes Actions: Right-click the Uncommitted Changes row to stash, reset (Mixed/Hard), or clean untracked files